TAILOR-UoB/new_ways_of_publishing/booksource/introduction/index.md

 `Jupyter Book` and `Quarto` for which multiple examples are provided.

 We also provide some use-case examples of a full workflow to generate online training material (and this website is in fact one of them).
-All material is kept in a version control environment (`GitHub`) to maximise transparency and reproducibility while allowing the automatic generation of the output artefacts with `GitHub Actions`.
-The input artefact is constructed in such a way that multiple types of output formats can be generated automatically from them (e.g. formats like an HTML website, Reveal.js slides, pdf, and e-book).
+All material is kept in the `GitHub` version control environment to maximise transparency and reproducibility while allowing the automatic generation of the output artefacts with `GitHub Actions`.
+The input artefact is constructed in such a way that multiple types of output formats can be generated automatically from them (e.g. formats like an HTML website, `reveal.js` slides, online or print PDFs, and e-books).

 <!--